-Ever wondered how films look otherworldly?
-Making a place look like a backdrop in Mars or a haunted house seem more eerie seems is movie magic at work.
-To set the tone and mood of a movie, color correction and color grading are used.
+Ever wondered why films look so otherworldly?
+Making a place appear like the backdrop is Mars or an eerie haunted house is true movie magic at work.
+To set the tone and mood of such a visual spectacle, color correction and color grading are crucial.
 But what’s the difference between the two?

-Read on to know the difference between color correction and color grading.
-Learn more about ViewSonic ColorPro™ professional-grade monitors here.
+Read on to know the difference between color correction and color grading or find out more about ViewSonic ColorPro™ professional-grade monitors.

 Color is often used by movie directors and photographers to establish a certain style or ambiance.
 Footage or raw images caught on cameras don’t necessarily translate onto the screens accurately and perfectly.
 Color correction and color grading are used in the editing process to adjust color to its best viewing experience.